S3rade/PowerCal/README.md

 5. `apt-get install -y docker-ce`
 6. `apt install cgroup-tools cgroupfs-mount libcgroup-dev libcgroup1 libpam-cgroup golang-github-containerd-cgroups-dev docker-compose -y`

-With the Docker Installed,time to setup the Dockers
+# With the Docker Programme Installed,
+We will need a base image to be used on all the other docker machines, the following commands will be used to get our base image ready for the application we are using.

 - Creation of the Docker Volume and relevant details:
   1. `docker volume create cost_vol`